How to cut small business costs as prices are rising

 To give you an idea of how volatile energy rates have been, here are the average business energy rates from March 2021 (before the energy crisis), compared to the average business energy rates in September 2022, and April 2023.

-Although prices have been on the way down, unit rates are still around double what they were in 2021 and standing charges continue to rise.
+Although prices have been on the way down, unit rates are still around double what they were in 2021 and standing charges continue to fluctuate.
+As

 Average business gas unit rates per kWh